MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-database-locks-trace.md

 > [!NOTE]
 > In later versions of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises, the [!INCLUDE[server](../developer/includes/server.md)] includes the `EnableLockTimeoutMonitoring` setting.
 Use this setting to turn database lock timeout telemetry on or off.
 By default, it is off.
 For more information, see [Configuring Business Central Server](configure-server-instance.md#Database).

-> [!TIP]
-> When analyzing database lock timeout telemetry, it's useful to look at combined data from the **Database lock timed out** event and **Database lock snapshot** events.
-You can combine data from different events by using *joins* in your Kusto queries.
-For an example, see [LockTimeouts.kql](https://github.com/microsoft/BCTech/blob/master/samples/AppInsights/KQL/Queries/ExampleQueriesForEachArea/LockTimeouts.kql) in the **Microsoft/BCTech** repository on GitHub.
-For more general information about using joins, see [Joins in Azure Monitor log queries](/azure/azure-monitor/log-query/joins) in the Microsoft Azure documentation.

 ## Database lock timed out

-Occurs when a database lock has timed out.
+Occurs when a database lock has timed out for a session.

 ### General dimensions